9-Night Best of

 In 1949 a group of 20 leading flower bulb growers and exporters came up with the plan to use the estate to exhibit spring-flowering bulbs, signaling the birth of Keukenhof as a spring park.
 The park opened its gates to the public in 1950 and was an instant success, with 236,000 visitors in the first ear alone.
 2021 will be the 71st edition of Keukenhof, with A World Of Colours as its theme.
 During the past 71 years Keukenhof developed into a world-famous attraction.

 There are several choices of excursions in Ghent, depending on your interests.
 Stroll through the Capital of East Flanders, learning about its unique history on your walking tour, or pedal through the spellbinding town on a guided bike tour.
 Alternatively, visit Bruges, one of the best-preserved medieval cities in Europe, on a full-day excursion that includes the renowned Church of Our Lady, home to the beautiful Carrara marble Madonna and Child sculpture by Michelangelo.
-If you prefer a shorter excursion in Bruges, visit the town later in the day or spend your afternoon at Ghent's moated Castle of the Counts, which boasts an eye-catching design as well as a ghoulishly interesting collection of medieval torture devices.
+Those more inclined to learn about the art of Belgian chocolate making can join a master chocolatier as he shares his insights.
+And for those who wish to enjoy more free time, join a walking tour of Ghent, followed by leisure time.

-Established in 1220, Holland's oldest city was virtually destroyed by a devastating flood in the 15th century that essentially created the city's wetlands.
-Learn more about Dordrecht's fascinating history on your walking tour, or visit Rotterdam, the "Gateway to Europe," as well as Delfshaven, where, on August 1, 1620, the Pilgrim fathers departed on their epic journey aboard the Speedwell.
-Stopping in Southampton, many then boarded the Mayflower and concluded their journey at Plymouth Rock in Massachusetts.
-If you prefer to venture off the beaten path, head to the smaller town of Gorinchem with its picturesque Old Town or go on an architectural bike tour through Rotterdam.
-Later, board a boat in the town of Alblasserdam and let the wind tousle your hair as you sail to the UNESCO World Heritage Site of Kinderdijk, a lovely village renowned for having the country's greatest concentration of windmills, all dating from the 18th century.
+During the morning, you can go on a walking tour of Rotterdam, nicknamed the "Gateway to Europe," and taste local specialties.
+Or visit Delfshaven, where, on August 1, 1620, the Pilgrim fathers departed on their epic journey aboard the Spedwell.
+Stopping in Southamption, many then boarded the Mayflower and concluded their journey at Plymouth Rock in Massachusetts.
+Alternatively, go on an excursion to Delft, known as the home of the painter Johannes Vermeer Delft Blue eathenware and the Royal House.
+While here, you'll visit the Royal Delft Porcelain Factory and Museum.
+If you prefer a more active adventure, then go on a bike ride through Rotterdam and past some of its famous landmarks and architecture.
+In the afternoon, venture to the UNESCO World Heritage Site of Kinderdijk, a lovely village renowned for having the country's greatest concentration of windmills, all dating from the 18th century.
 You may also pedal past the windmills from the seat of a bike.

 Disembark your ship and bid farewell to Amsterdam as you prepare for your return flight home.